omni/tokenbridge/oracle/README.md

 - **Signature Request Watcher**: Listens to `UserRequestForSignature` events on the Home network.
 - **Collected Signatures Watcher**: Listens to `CollectedSignatures` events on the Home network.
 - **Affirmation Request Watcher**: Depends on the bridge mode.
-   - `Native-to-ERC20`: Listens to `UserRequestForAffirmation` raised by the bridge contract.
+   - `Native-to-ERC20` and `Arbitrary-Message`: Listens to `UserRequestForAffirmation` raised by the bridge contract.
    - `ERC20-to-ERC20` and `ERC20-to-Native`: Listens to `Transfer` events raised by the token contract.

 ### Sender